ehneilsen/rtn-012/index.rst

 The Current System
 ==================

-Each time the scheduler selects an exposures (or set of exposures), it evaluates the reward function across the sky, sampled at (nside=32) Healpix_ healpixel locations (in equatorial coordinates) at the time for which exposures need to be chosen..
+Each time the scheduler selects an exposures (or set of exposures), it evaluates the reward function across the sky, sampled at (nside=32) Healpix_ healpixel locations (in equatorial coordinates) at the time for which exposures need to be chosen.
 It therefore needs values for sky brightness estimates on these sample points, as a function of time.

 It is impractical to use the skycalc_ software to calculate these values on demand.